-With a long winter ahead and sports seasons just heating up, it’s important to find a good spot for settling in and watching the game.
-Here are five New York bars where you can root for your team without having to get too rowdy.
+Regardless of what your favorite sport is or which team you follow, it’s important to find a good spot for settling in and watching the game.
+Here are the best sports bars NYC fans can go to and root for their teams without having to get too rowdy.
 Want to keep riding the vibe?
-Check out our pick of bro-free places for dudes to hang (ladies also welcome).
-And if you're feeling physically inspired by our selection of sports bars, then make your way to one of NYC's 20 best gyms.
-Let's get to it!
+Check out where you can find the best beer in NYC.
+And if you’re feeling inspired by our selection of sports bars, then make your way to one of the city’s best gyms or put on one of the best sports movies of all time.
+Let’s get to it!

 Friendly groups of expats and soccer fans head to this spacious, European-style public house to cheer on their footy teams: In season, Premier League, La Liga, Champions League and MLS matches dominate the bar’s flat- and projector screens.
 The rotating selection of 24 taps includes American brews such as Yuengling (until 8pm $3, after $4), as well as Euro drafts like German black lager Köstritzer ($6).
 Stave off a midday hangover—a hazard of early-morning games—by filling your belly with one of the panini ($8), sausages ($6) and savory pies ($8) on offer.Read more